Elstead: Demography and housing

 The proportion of households in the civil parish who owned their home outright compares to the regional average of 35.1%.
 The proportion who owned their home with a loan compares to the regional average of 32.5%.
 The remaining % is made up of rented dwellings (plus a negligible % of households living rent-free).

+Education

+St James is a nursery and primary school and was rated by Ofsted in 2024 as "Good".

+Huckleberries is a forest school set up in 2020 to help children who are having difficulties at home or at school; features include arts and crafts, music, and animals and birds.